udacity/cd0627-Web-Services-and-APIs/module_33_apply_openapi_documentation_and_rest_testing/exercise/starter/EXERCISE.md

 ## Exercise Overview

 Frontend developers are complaining that they don't know how to use your API.
-You need to auto-generate interactive Swagger UI documentation and write integration and validation tests.
+You need to auto-generate interactive Swagger UI documentation and write integration and slice tests.

 ---

 ## Prerequisites
-- **Java 23+**
+- **Java 25+**
 - **Maven 3.9+**

 ---